 French 210.
 Conversational French A course designed to develop fluency in oral communication and to enhance command of vocabulary and grammatical structures.
-Prerequisite: French 103 or its equivalent.
+Prerequisite: French 103 or the equivalent, or permission of the instructor.

 French 289.
 Experiential Prior Learning (variable units) Evaluation and assessment of learning which has occurred as a result of prior off-campus experience relevant to the curriculum of the department.
 Requires complementary academic study and/or documentation.
 Available by petition only, on a credit, no-credit basis.
 Not open to post-graduate students.
 Interested students should contact the department office.